Home > Departments > English

 Appointed: 2023

-Michael Szanyi brings over two decades of experience in education and the arts to Cate, where he serves as an English and Humanities Instructor and contributes to the dance and musical programs.
+Michael Szanyi brings over two decades of experience in education and the arts to Cate, where he serves as the Dean for Faculty, English and Humanities Instructor and contributes to the dance and musical programs.
 Michael spent 12 years at The Webb Schools in Claremont, California, where he held roles including Dean of Faculty, Dance Program Director, and Lead Class Advisor.
 He also taught at Pomona College for eight years as a lecturer, adjunct, and choreographer in dance.

 A 2024-2025 Fulbright Teachers for Global Classrooms participant, Michael is passionate about exploring literature and the performing arts.
 He has designed innovative courses such as Honors LGBT American Stories and Advanced Studies in Experimental Literature.